 Conflicts are fluid, which makes managing the human dimensions challenging.
 The flow of people out of Ukraine has been dominated by working-age women and children (89 per cent), while martial law has ensured men stay to fight.
 Some that left Ukraine have already returned, including a significant number from Poland.
+Border crossings, February 24 to August 30, 2022

-The dragon and the black bear
+Conflict 37 The dragon and the black bear